The Definition of a General Ledger

-The Workings of a General Ledger
+The Purpose of a General Ledger

 You don’t build anything without a strong foundation and that’s what a General Ledger is, a foundation used by accountants to store financial data organizationally to create financial statements.

-Transactions make up a General Ledger and are posted into their own sub-ledger accounts that are defined by the companies.
+Financial transactions make up a General Ledger and are posted into their own sub-ledger accounts that are defined by the companies.
 These sub-ledger accounts fall under the types listed about, such as assets, liabilities, stockholders’ equity, etc.